citrusworx/WebEngine/docs/webengine/README.md

 - **WebEngine owns sequence** (when those capabilities run, and with which contracts)
 - **Types own vocabulary** (`Blueprint` / `Environment` / `DeploymentManifest`)

-Until the methods do real work, the honest use of WebEngine is as a **lifecycle sketch** — a class whose method names document the intended runtime.
+Until the methods do real work, the honest use of WebEngine is as a **lifecycle sketch** â€” a class whose method names document the intended runtime.
 The dangerous use is treating `engine.init()` as a bootstrap that loads `kiwi.config.toml` and starts a kernel.
 That code is not in `engines/webengine/src/`.

 ## Mental model